chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

    server automate2 10.1.0.103:443 check
 ```

-2. Once HA Proxy is installed, add the following to the configuration file present at `/etc/haproxy/haproxy.cfg`.
+2. Add the following to the configuration file present at `/etc/haproxy/haproxy.cfg`.
 This will set the load balancer config for chef infra server.

 ```bash
 frontend fe_infra